Stage 2 - academic progress

 Credit point restriction

-A credit point restriction, known as an enrolment sanction, may be applied to your student account if you do not attend an Academic Recovery Workshop by the time self-enrolment closes for the next teaching period.
-This prevents you from enrolling in a full-time study load in your next teaching period.
+A credit point restriction, known as an enrolment sanction, will be applied to your student account within 20 working days of the date you received your notice advising you have entered Stage 2, unless you have attended an Academic Recovery Workshop and completed an Action Plan.
+This prevents you from enrolling in more than 45 credit points in your next progression period.
 We do this to ensure you can cope with your study load and are not overwhelmed.

-At Stage 2, if you have not attended an Academic Recovery Workshop by the time self-enrolment closes for the next teaching period, your enrolment will be restricted to a maximum of 45 credit points.
+At Stage 2, if you have not attended an Academic Recovery Workshop by the next progression period, your enrolment will be restricted to a maximum of 45 credit points.
 This credit point restriction will remain in place until you have successfully completed an Academic Recovery Workshop (via the Academic Progress LMS).
 Allow up to 48 hours for the credit point restriction to be removed.

 If you are enrolled in a workplace-based subject, your Course Coordinator will review your ability to progress and will determine whether an enrolment restriction should be applied to your enrolment.